GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/recipes/project.md

+Type: string

 ### parent_type

 Type of parent GCP resource to apply the policy: can be one of 'organization' or 'folder'.

+Type: string

 ### project

 Config for the project.

+Type: object

+### project.apis

+APIs to enable in the project.

+Type: array

+### project.is_shared_vpc_host

+Whether this project is a shared VPC host.
+Defaults to 'false'.

+Type: boolean

+### project.project_id

+ID of project to create.

+Type: string

+### project.shared_vpc_attachment

+If set, treats this project as a shared VPC service project.

+Type: object

+### project.terraform_addons

+Additional Terraform configuration for the project deployment.
+For schema see ./deployment.hcl.

+Type:

+### shared_vpc_attachment.host_project_id

+ID of host project to connect this project to.

+Type: string

+### shared_vpc_attachment.subnets

+Subnets within the host project to grant this project access to.

+Type: array